ve-header title="Inspirational Kent Women Writers" background=gh:kent-map/images/banners/18c.jpg .sticky

 Elizabeth Von Arnim

-Published in 1909, Elizabeth von Arnim’s comic novel The Caravaners is a loving depiction of holiday disaster.
-The real holiday on which it is based took place in the wet summer of 1907.
-The itinerary included Chatham, Leeds Castle, Sandgate, Great Chart, Staplehurst, Sissinghurst, Aylesford and Canterbury as well as parts of Sussex.
+Published in 1909, Elizabeth von Arnim’s comic novel The Caravaners is a loving depiction of holiday disaster, based on a wet summer holiday of 1907.
+The itinerary includes Chatham, Leeds Castle, Sandgate, Great Chart, Staplehurst, Sissinghurst, Aylesford and Canterbury.

 Florence Warden (1857–1929)